Voljega/scripts4recalbox/Randomizer/README.md

 ## Initialisation

 * Before using the script, you need to init the system using command `python randomizer.py` or `python randomizer.py init`
-* The script will scan all your systems having a valid gamelist and construct all needed rdm files and scrape them
+* The script will scan all your systems having a valid gamelist and construct all needed rdm files in the `random` system and scrape them
 * Now just reboot and it should work flawlessly :)
 * You can reinit the random script at any time in the future, you need to kill emulationstation before and reboot after